Data-Science-Platform/tpch-pgsql/README.md

 ### References

-For notes on how to the TPCH-Benchmark works see the paper "iceis2012"
+* For notes on how to the TPCH-Benchmark works see the paper [iceis2012](https://github.com/Data-Science-Platform/tpch-pgsql/blob/master/iceis2012.pdf).
+* For the TPC-H benchmark specification see [this document](http://www.tpc.org/tpc_documents_current_versions/pdf/tpc-h_v2.17.3.pdf).